 - Mild Bleeding (in some cases nose or gums starts bleeding)

 There is no certain medicine for dengue treatment.
-Painkillers like acetaminophen (Tylenol) can be used to reduce fever and pain but should be discussed with doctor before using it.
+Painkillers like acetaminophen (Tylenol) are available in the market to reduce fever and pain but the patient should discuss with the doctor before using it.

-Aspirin and Naproxen Sodium should be avoided, which can worsen the condition of the patient by increase bleeding in gums or nose.
+Avoid Aspirin and Naproxen Sodium, which can worsen the condition of the patient by increase bleeding in gums or nose.
 Plenty of fluids help to avoid weakness due to fever so stay hydrated.
 Juices like apple and sugarcane with lemon are beneficial to treat the disease.
 The dengue fever decreases the platelets count rapidly which results in bleeding so doctors suggest necessary tests to keep eyes on platelets counts.

 Government Policies to control Dengue Virus